szyhf/DIDockerfiles/gitolite/ReadMe.md

 I find that's something wrong with gitolite base on Ubuntu image, and I can't slove it, so I made this CentOS version.

+This project is the centos version of : https://github.com/sitaramc/gitolite

 Using Example:

 ```